-A laptop is REQUIRED for all students in the College of Engineering and Science.
-Recommended computer specifications are listed below.
+A laptop computer is REQUIRED for all students in the College of Engineering and Science.

-- We recommend that you use your computer primarily for academic purposes.
-If you choose to load a variety of games, movies, and other media files, you should expect a diminished computer memory and output.
+5. We recommend that you use your computer primarily for academic purposes.
+If you choose to load a variety of games, movies, and other media files, you should expect diminished computer performance when using COES programs.

-Multifunction printer and scanner (laser or inkjet) recommended
+Printer: Multifunction printer and scanner (laser or inkjet) recommended.